 www.gasthof-ritter-st-georg.de/

-The palace garden and the botanical garden border directly on each other in Erlangen.
+The palace garden and the botanical garden in Erlangen are directly adjacent to each other.

-Margrave Christian Ernst of Brandenburg-Bayreuth gave the newly built Erlangen Palace to his wife Margravine Elisabeth Sophie in 1704, just one year after their wedding.
-It was presumably at her insistence that one of the first Baroque gardens in Franconia was created, measuring 280 by 550 metres, instead of the small garden originally planned.
+Margrave Christian Ernst von Brandenburg-Bayreuth gave the newly built palace in Erlangen to his wife Margravine Elisabeth Sophie in 1704, just one year after their wedding.
+It was presumably at her insistence that one of the first Baroque gardens in Franconia was created instead of the originally planned small garden, measuring an impressive 280 by 550 metres.

 In 1706, the Bayreuth court sculptor Elias Räntz created the Huguenot Fountain.
-A conical rocky hill with three levels rises from a large, oval fountain basin.
-At the bottom are the Huguenot families, then the ancient deities and at the top the Margrave himself.
+A conical rocky mountain with three levels rises out of a large, oval fountain basin.
+The Huguenot families can be seen at the bottom, followed by the ancient deities and the margrave himself at the top.

 The garden has been open to the public since 1849.
-After the Second World War, the municipal garden department took over the maintenance of the castle garden and replanted numerous oaks and lime trees in the 1970s.
-Every year, the Friedrich-Alexander University of Erlangen-Nuremberg holds the largest garden festival in Europe here, the Schlossgartenfest.
+After the Second World War, the municipal garden office took over the maintenance of the castle garden and replanted numerous oak and lime trees in the 1970s.
+Every year, the Friedrich-Alexander-Universität Erlangen-Nürnberg's Schlossgartenfest, the largest garden festival in Europe, is held here.

-The Botanical Garden to the north also belongs to the university.
-It was moved here from its original location in front of the Nürnberger Tor in 1826 and today, together with the Aroma Garden in the Palmsanlage, houses the university's only living collections.
-About 7,000 different plants - both native and exotic from different regions, from the arctic tundra to the tropical rainforest - are cultivated here according to scientific principles.
-The goal: to research and preserve the world's plant diversity.
+The university also owns the neighbouring botanical garden to the north.
+It was moved here from its original location in front of the Nuremberg Gate in 1826 and today, together with the Aroma Garden in the Palm Grounds, houses the university's only living collections.
+Around 7,000 different plants - both native and exotic plants from different regions, from the Arctic tundra to the tropical rainforest - are cultivated here according to scientific criteria.
+The aim is to research and preserve the world's plant diversity.

 Schlossplatz 4